katholiek-onderwijs-vlaanderen/sri4node/README.md

                       ttl: 60, // in seconds, the time the objects live (0 means forever)
                       type: 'local' // will store in an in-memory local cache },
+                    // custom routes can be defined.
+See #custom-routes
+                    customroutes: [
+                      {route: '/content/:key/:attachment', handler: getAttachment}
+                    ],
                     // Standard JSON Schema definition.
                     // It uses utility functions, for compactness.
                     schema: {